pketh/weather-feels-old/README.md

 ## v1 features:

 - [x] current apparent temp,
-- [ ] current apparent temp as statusbar icon
+- [x] current apparent temp as statusbar icon
+- [ ] weather statusbar icons
 - [ ] weather range over the rest of the day (hidden in a menu)
 	- top item in teh submenu is conditional daily rain summary (☔️ or 🌂)
 - [x] today’s weather summary (ex ‘clear throughout the day’)